Colorado Option

 Origin: House Bill (HB) 21-1232 established the Standardized Health Benefit Plan Colorado Option.

-The DOI is currently in the processing of pursuing legislative updates to the Colorado Option through HB 23-1224.
-This legislation would update the preference process for plan selection, grant the Commissioner 120 days to review the rate filings, increase the Commissioner’s discretion to bring a provider to a hearing once identified by a carrier, make all appeals subject only to the court of appeals.
+During the 2023 legislative session, the DOI finalized legislative updates to the Colorado Option through HB 23-1224.
+This legislation updates the preference process for plan selection, grant the Commissioner 120 days to review the rate filings, increase the Commissioner’s discretion to bring a provider to a hearing once identified by a carrier, make all appeals subject only to the court of appeals.

 Resources: